forcedotcom/phoenix/README.md

 8. Press Test (which should succeed if everything is setup correctly) and press OK to close.
 9. Now double click on your newly created Phoenix alias and click Connect.
 Now you are ready to run SQL queries against Phoenix.

-You can now create tables, insert data, run queries, and inspect table metadata (i.e. list tables, their columns, primary keys, and types) directly in Squirrel.
+You can now issue SQL statements in the SQL tab (create tables, insert data, run queries), and inspect table metadata in the Object tab (i.e. list tables, their columns, primary keys, and types) directly in Squirrel.

+In addition, several basic shell scripts are also provided in the bin directory to execute SQL:

+* bin/psql.sh to run one or more .SQL scripts with the output sent to stdout
+* bin/pcsv.sh to populate a Phoenix table from a CSV file